Proteobench/ProteoBench/webinterface/pages/markdown_files/dda_quant_ion/intermediate_file_description.md

 Here are the data from your benchmark run.
-The table contains the peptidoforms MS signal calculated from your input data.
+The table contains the MS signal of the precursor ions calculated from your input data.
 You can download this table from `Download calculated ratios` below.

 It contains the following columns:

-- peptidoform = modified sequence
+- precursor ion = modified sequence and charge
 - mean log2-transformed intensities for condition A and B
 - standard deviations calculated for the log2-transformed values in condition A and B
 - mean intensity for condition A and B